 Two constructed ponds are also located near the middle of the property, which can be managed for fishing.

 These ponds are among the numerous sites that would be ideal for the placement of a residence or hunting lodge.

 The northern boundary is defined by joining a large power transmission line.
 The Southern boundary by 5th Road, and adjoining properties are predominantly forested properties, owned by Weyerhaeuser and private land owners.

-With the exception of the ponds and Little Cedar Creek, the property is entirely forested with 96% of the land in managed pine plantations.
-The 130 acres of 23-year-old pine have been selectively thinned to encourage the growth of small and large sawtimber throughout the area.
+With the exception of the ponds and Little Cedar Creek, the property is entirely forested with 86% of the land in managed pine plantations.
+All mature stands of planter pines have been selectively thinned to encourage the growth of small and large sawtimber throughout the remaining stand of pines.

 The 2-year-old pines are improved loblolly varieties and have stand counts suitable for maximum production.